 Gisele Munhóes dos Santos, Ph.D.

-Dr. Munhóes dos Santos is an audiologist and the Product and Marketing Manager of Signia in Brazil.
+Dr. Munhóes dos Santos is an audiologist and the Product and Marketing Director of Signia in Brazil.
 She holds a Ph.D. in Sciences and a Master’s degree in Experimental Pathophysiology from the University of São Paulo.
 She has been providing sound therapy for tinnitus patients since 1998.
 She is experienced in a variety of tinnitus relief approaches including TRT (Tinnitus Retraining Therapy) and TAT (Tinnitus Activities Treatment) and has presented lectures on tinnitus relief within Brazil and internationally.
 She founded and is responsible for a support program for tinnitus patients in Signia retail stores in Brazil.

 György Várallyay, Ph.D.